shubhamfozdar/LipNet-Project/README.md

 **gdown**:-  gdown simplifies the process of downloading datasets and pre-trained models from Google Drive, streamlining the development and experimentation process in the LipNet project for lip reading using machine learning.

+**Tensorflow**:- TensorFlow serves as a powerful framework for developing, training, and deploying deep learning models in the LipNet project, facilitating tasks such as model development, training, transfer learning, inference, performance optimization, and research experimentation.
+Its rich ecosystem of tools and resources empowers researchers and developers to build accurate and efficient lip reading systems using state-of-the-art deep learning techniques.